-I also recommend after shampooing, mixing in a little bit of the deposit only pastel color with your daily conditioner and apply all over-let it sit for 10-15 min.
+I also recommend after shampooing, mixing in a little bit of the deposit-only pastel color with your daily conditioner and apply all over.
+Then, let it sit for 10 to 15 minutes.
 It will slightly refresh any of the pastel tones released from washing.

 I use either the Shu Uemura Ultimate Remedy Masque for hair that needs repairing and moisture, Shu Uemura Color Luster Masque for added color protection and moisture, or the Plarmia Treatment customizing it for fine or thick hair.”

 – Aura Friedman (@auracolorist) Editorial Colorist at Sally Hershberger Salon in New York